pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2022-10-25" />

-**Issue 1:** As with other caching plugins, [WP Rocket](https://wp-rocket.me/)'s html caching feature conflicts with [Pantheon's page caching](https://pantheon.io/docs/guides/frontend-performance/caching#page-caching).
-The caching feature can be disabled so other features like file optimization, media, etc. can be used side-by-side.
+**Issue 1:** As with other caching plugins, [WP Rocket](https://wp-rocket.me/)'s HTML caching feature conflicts with [Pantheon's page caching](https://pantheon.io/docs/guides/frontend-performance/caching#page-caching).
+The caching feature can be disabled to allow other features, like file optimization, media, etc. to be used side-by-side.

 **Solution 1:**

-1. Set your development to SFTP mode.
+1. Set your development mode to SFTP.

 1. Install the WP Rocket plugin to the Dev environment by uploading via SFTP or from the WP dashboard.